Most people will tell you that you need to rent a car to see Jeju properly. And for some travelers, that’s true.

 Bus 240 – Hallasan Hikes

-Great if you’re planning to hike Eorimok Trail on Hallasan.
+Great if you’re planning to hike the Eorimok Trail on Hallasan.
 This one heads inland.

 🕒 Schedules vary — check KakaoMap